-To work with this mode, object 208Eh bit8 must be 0.
-The default value of this bit is 1.
+- To work with this mode, object $208E_h$ bit8 must be 0.
+The default value of this bit is 1. - 1.
+Start remote node.
+Send a NMT message to start the node id 6.

 2. Ready to switch on.
 Change the node state from Switch on disabled to Ready to switch on by sending the shutdown command via Controlword associated PDO.